B2 Business Vantage (BEC Vantage) Reading

 Read the context of the short texts first.
 This is in the first line of task description under the words Questions 1-7.

-Read the first short text A. Read one or two sentences, then go back and highlight the keywords, then repeat the process until you have finished the text.
+Read the first short text A. Read one or two sentences, then go back and highlight the keywords.
+You can then repeat the process until you have finished the text.

 Read statement 1 and decide if it has any connection to text A. If you are sure it relates to text A then write A next to the sentence.
 If you are not sure write A and a question mark “?”.
 If you are sure it has no connection do not write anything.